Introduction – Double and Single Rank

 Grant recognized the partial success of Upton’s innovative assault.
 He surmised that the failure resulted from the lack of support.
 He judged that the same tactics employing a larger group, such as an entire corps, with a larger support group, might be successful.
 Two days later, General Hancock led just such an attack at the Bloody Angle.

 Upton wrote an infantry manual after the war codifying his principle, and became commandant at West Point.
-Upton’s concept of focused attacks prefigured the tactics used in the trench warfare of World War I. He was way ahead of his time.
+Upton’s concept of focused attacks prefigured the tactics used in the trench warfare of World War I. He was way ahead of his time and much can be learned by the study of his history.